We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 It is extremely rare for this type of alligator to live in a natural environment.

-Experiments shows that on exposing to radiant light albino survive no more than 24 hours.
+Experiments show that on exposing to radiant light albino survive no more than 24 hours.

 To aid sensitivity for Albino animals in captivity we administer D3 supplements.